library(liver)

 10.2 Hypothesis Testing in Simple Linear Regression

-The key question is: Is \(\beta_1\) significantly different from zero?
-If \(\beta_1 = 0\), then \(x\) has no linear effect on \(y\), and the model reduces to:
+The central inferential question is whether \(\beta_1\) differs from zero.
+If \(\beta_1 = 0\), then the predictor \(x\) has no linear effect on the response, and the model simplifies to \[ y = \beta_0 + \epsilon. \]

-\[ \begin{cases} H_0: \beta_1 = 0 \quad \text{(no linear relationship between $x$ and $y$)} \\ H_a: \beta_1 \neq 0 \quad \text{(a linear relationship exists between $x$ and $y$)} \end{cases} \]
+We formalize this question using the hypotheses \[ \begin{cases} H_0: \beta_1 = 0 & \text{(no linear relationship between $x$ and $y$)}, \\ H_a: \beta_1 \neq 0 & \text{(a linear relationship exists)}. \end{cases} \]

 summary(simple_reg)